uym2/MinVar-Rooting/README.md

 ## Implementation
-This is a dendropy-based implementation for a new idea of rooting a phylogenetic tree, called the minVar (MV) root.
-Our rooting method roots the tree at the point that minimizes the variance of the root to tip distances.
+This is a dendropy-based implementation of the MinVar-Rooting, which seeks to root the tree at the point that minimizes the variance of the root to tip distances.
 The code was designed to be easily generalized for a class of 'optimization-based' rooting methods (some of which are under development), which includes a linear-time version of the traditional midpoint (MP) rooting as well.

 Complexity: all rooting methods are linear (with the number of species) in time and memory.